 A much younger man, dressed in the same uniform except he also wore a green boiler suit, safety goggles and respirator mask poked his head above the machines on the ground floor.
 His soft, green eyes could be seen through the goggles.
 He lowered his mask, revealing his strong facial features and jaw, "Yeah da...
 Err, boss?"

 His father thumbed behind himself, "Gus has some trash that needs taken out up front."

-Kaito grinned from ear to ear as he unzipped the suit while discarding his helmet and goggles, revealing his short, dirty blond hair, "On it!"
+Kaito grinned from ear to ear as he unzipped his suit while discarding his helmet and goggles, revealing his short, dirty blonde hair, "On it!"
 With a strong gust of wind, he leaped up to the railing and out the door.